moding-il/bizdoc.core/README.md

 A cube declares _Axes_.
 Each axis maps to a _Type_ holding the axis possible values.
 You can use one of the built-in types or declare a type of your own, for example, a type that pulls accounts from a 3rd party app using SQL.

-You may choose to use the \[BizDoc\].\[Segments\] database to store possible values.
-In which case, you can set up a type for each segment in the configuration types section.
+You may choose to use the _BizDoc.Segments_ database to store possible values.
+In which case, you can set up a type for each segment in the configuration file types section.

 ```json
 { "Types":[{